-Scobie confirmed the rumours about the couple's holiday plans on a recent episode of The HeirPod Podcast.
+Scobie confirmed the rumors about the couple's holiday plans on a recent episode of The HeirPod Podcast.
 Meghan and Harry took six weeks off from their official royal duties for the holidays, and they booked it stateside to "celebrate Thanksgiving privately with close family."
 It's likely that the couple, with adorable baby Archie Harrison in tow, flew to California; Meghan was raised in Los Angeles, and her mother Doria Ragland still lives on the west coast.

 This visit to the States isn't just for Thanksgiving; it will also extend to Christmastime.
 "It's a long-time trip that they're on," said Scobie.
 "I think we are really going to see them away until Christmas as far as I'm aware, which is good for them."